 - An object to push the name in place (stick/skewer)

 I get my hair gel at the dollar store!
-There’s no need to get anything fancy.
+There’s no need to get anything fancy or expensive unless you like the convenience of Amazon.
 When you add the hair gel, it is utterly impossible to get the last bit of hair gel out of the bottle…unless you are really committed and have a lot of time.
 I lose patience easily with these sorts of things though, so I always plan to have more than I need.

 I usually use skewers with my sensory bottles to place objects in hair gel, but I was completely out.
 We improvised, and Samuel found me a stick!
 It was actually super perfect because it had a bend in it, and that was the absolutely perfect utensil for pushing the alphabet beads up against the sensory bottle.

 Assembling the Name Discovery Bottle

 Take your clean and empty water bottle and fill it half full of hair gel.
 Place the alphabet beads in.
 Samuel helped with this part!
 After he put all of the letters in, he said, “my name is all scrambled.”
 So cute!